JoelSutherland/LESS-Prefixer/README.markdown

 A whole bunch.
 There is a nice Table of Contents in the file so you can look this up quickly while working in your project.
 Everything is even alphabetized.

+Additionally, each mixin uses the correct vendor prefixes as indicated by [CSS3Please.com](http://css3please.com/).
+They aren't just thrown in there willy-nilly.

 * .animation(@args)
 	* .animation-delay(@delay)
 	* .animation-direction(@direction)